Teradata Heuristics – How Skew improves the Estimations

 The estimation is: (estimated number of rows in the table) * 0.1 * n

-A short remark about the estimation of columns joined with OR:
+A brief comment is necessary regarding the estimation of columns joined with OR.

 A OR B: 1 intersection, the estimation is decreased by 1%